 Learning to Read Again After Brain Injury: 8 Strategies to Try

-Every brain injury is different and its secondary effects vary based on the areas of the brain affected.
+Every brain injury is different and secondary effects vary based on the areas of the brain affected.
 For this reason, every survivor’s rehabilitation process looks different too.

 1. Help the brain rewire itself

-2. Work with a speech-language pathologist
+2. Work with a skilled therapist

 3. Stay engaged with speech therapy apps